How to Get a Refund for Star Citizen

 Do not be afraid to start the chargeback process.
 No matter what anyone else says otherwise, you have a justifiable reason to do this.
 You won’t get in any trouble, your banking future won’t go into jeopardy.
 Remember these two very important things.
 When you buy something, it’s under the impression that there’s an agreed time of delivery, and an agreed product.

-To start the chargeback process, you need to head on over to the relevant credit card company used for whatever your purchases were.
+To start the chargeback process (infographic above is courtesy of Chargebacks911), you need to head on over to the relevant credit card company used for whatever your purchases were.
 You tell them the product has not been delivered, or the defined product you had received was not what was sold, and work from there.
 Keep the earlier examples given in Level 1 in mind.
 At least in the United States, the major credit card companies are Visa, MasterCard, and American Express.

 The rules for chargebacks are designed to make sure Merchants obey the rules of transactions very closely.
 What it boils down is a presentation of evidence, with the rules being enforced by subjective people at the end of the day.
 But that subjectivity tends to fall on behalf of the consumer, with the merchants being seen as guilty before innocent.
 Seeking help from your individual bank is a direction to take here.
 If it’s something you’re willing to do in person, heading to your local branch gives you the benefit of a face-to-face conversation with somebody.